How to Stop Data Breach At Your Startup?

 Can an average company suffer data breach costs just like Sony or Target?
 A global data breach analysis by the Ponemon Institute reveals these crucial pieces of information.

-It’s understandable that information security is not a priority for small businesses focused on raising capital, promoting products and managing people.
+It’s understandable that information security is not a priority for small businesses focused on raising capital, promoting products, and managing people.
 However, it cannot be ignored either.
-Hackers continuously look for weak websites and database to hold them for ransom or breach sensitive information to be sold in the black market.
+Hackers continuously look for weak websites and databases to hold them for ransom or breach sensitive information to be sold in the black market.
 Additionally, competitors also use dirty techniques to bring a rival website down to its knees.

 The big questions are: Can you afford security?
-Does the security model for startups need to be different from enterprise one?
+Does the security model for startups need to be different from enterprise ones?

 Let’s take a look at following India-centric data from Ponemon before getting to those questions.